 - Social contract: It must be completed before a notary and sent to the relevant commercial register (Division B) for registration.
 For this purpose - in addition to the actual capital allocation - additional costs, which must be planned accordingly.

 - Management: The company has to appoint at least one managing director.
 This leads the company's business and represents the company externally.
 If several managing directors have been appointed, the type and scope of the power of representation can be regulated accordingly.
 If a shareholder is to be appointed as managing director, then a corresponding employment contract between the managing director and the company must also be concluded in this case.

 - Liability risks: The liability for creditors of the GmbH is basically limited to the assets of the company.
-If the share capital has not been fully paid up, the shareholders may not owe the balance due to the Company, however, to the creditors of the Company.
-A so-called breakthrough liability in the private property of the shareholder or shareholder is therefore only considered in exceptional cases.
-However, under certain circumstances, the managing director may be personally liable for the arrears of tax and social contributions of the GmbH.
+If the share capital has not been fully paid in, the shareholders may not owe the balance due to the Company, however, to the creditors of the Company.
+A so-called permeation into the private assets of the shareholder or shareholder is therefore only considered in exceptional cases.
+However, under certain circumstances, the managing director may be held personally liable for tax arrears and social security contributions of the GmbH.